microsoft/BitNet/README.md

 ### Build from source

-> if you are using Windows, please make sure you have installed [Visual Studio](https://visualstudio.microsoft.com/) with clang support, and run the following commands within the Developer PowerShell For VS
+> If you are using Windows, please make sure you have installed [Visual Studio](https://visualstudio.microsoft.com/) with clang support, and run the following commands within the Developer PowerShell For VS
 1. Clone the repo
 ```bash
 git clone --recursive https://github.com/microsoft/BitNet.git